skip0/Double-Pendulum/README.md

 # Double-Pendulum
-random stuff regarding the double Pendulum
+random stuff regarding the double Pendulum and its behaviour using python(for now)